michd/mmpd/README.md

   - list-midi-devices subcommand
   - monitor subcommand (to view incoming events without running macros)
   - (no subcommand) listening for events and running configured macros in response
+- Support for Linux (using X server), Windows, and Mac OS

 There's documentation on the configuration format in [docs/config.md](https://github.com/michd/midi-macro-pad/blob/main/docs/config.md) including some future plans.